Spring Semester Questions

 Parents can apply for a Federal Parent Plus Loan.
 The Federal Parent PLUS Loan is a low-interest, government sponsored loan available to parents of dependent students.
 Go to https://www.lycoming.edu/financial-aid/loans.aspx for more information regarding the Parent Plus Loan.

 Will paying my Spring semester balance in December have any effect on the person claiming me on their taxes for 2019?

 The American Opportunity Tax Credit American Opportunity Tax Credit (AOTC) and Lifetime Learning Credit may be available to students, and taxpayers claiming students as dependents on their federal income tax returns for certain qualifying educational costs.

-Although College personnel are not in a position to offer specific tax advice, it is suggested that any questions regarding the applicability of these credits as well as the appropriate timing to make qualified tuition expense payments for Spring term 2018 in your particular situation be directed to your tax advisor prior to January 1, 2018.
-You can also go to the IRS website http://www.irs.gov for additional information on the tax credits.
+It is suggested if you have further questions regarding the applicability of these credits as well as the appropriate timing to make qualified tuition expense payments for Spring term 2020 in your particular situation be directed to your tax advisor prior to January 1, 2020.